YasharF/semantic-auto-release/README.md

     This delegates to the hook logic inside the package.
 Updates are picked up automatically when you update the package.

-5.  **Add NPM_TOKEN**
+5. Add NPM_TOKEN

     In your repository: Settings → Secrets and variables → Actions → New repository secret
-    Name: `NPM_TOKEN` (must have publish rights to your package scope)
+    Name: NPM_TOKEN (must have publish rights to your package scope)

-6.  **Enable PR creation permissions**
+6. Enable PR creation permissions

     In your repository: Settings → Actions → General → Workflow permissions →
-    Check "Allow GitHub Actions to create and approve pull requests".
+    Check “Allow GitHub Actions to create and approve pull requests”.

-7.  **Create the trigger workflow**
+7. Create and protect the staging branch

-    Add `.github/workflows/ci_auto_release.yml`:
+    - Create a permanent branch named auto-release-staging off main.
+For example:

       ```
+      git checkout main
+      git pull
+      git checkout -b auto-release-staging
+      git push -u origin auto-release-staging
+      ```

+    - Protect it: Settings → Branches → Add branch protection rule
+      - Branch name pattern: auto-release-staging
+      - Enable “Restrict who can push to matching branches”
+      - Add github-actions[bot] to the allowed list
+      - Do not require PRs or checks for this branch — it is automation‑only

+    This branch will be used for all automated release PRs.

+8. (Recommended) Protect your main branch

+    If you don’t already have branch protection on your default branch and would like to enable it:
+    - Settings → Branches → Add branch protection rule
+      - Branch name pattern: main (or your default branch)
+      - Require a pull request before merging
+      - Optionally require status checks to pass (choose the checks your repo relies on)
+      - Optionally enforce linear history and restrict who can push (if applicable)

+    We highly recommend protecting the main branch to ensure only validated changes are merged.

+9. Create the trigger workflow (consumer‑owned prep + reusable release job)

+    Add `.github/workflows/ci_auto_release.yml` and add your custom steps such as lint check, tests, builds, etc.:

+    ```
     name: CI Auto Release

     on:
       workflow_dispatch:
       schedule:
         - cron: "0 0 1 * *"
-      pull_request:
-        types: [opened, synchronize, reopened, ready_for_review, closed]
-        branches:
-          - main

     jobs:
+      prep:
+        name: Prep
+        runs-on: ubuntu-latest
+        steps:
+          - name: Checkout
+            uses: actions/checkout@v4
+            with:
+              fetch-depth: 0

+          - name: Setup Node
+            uses: actions/setup-node@v4
+            with:
+              node-version: lts/*
+              cache: npm

+          - name: Install dependencies
+            run: npm ci

+          # add other steps such as
+          # check lint, test, type build, etc
+          # as applicable

       release:
+        name: Release (changelog + version bump PR, merge, publish)
+        needs: [prep]
         uses: YasharF/semantic-auto-release/.github/workflows/semantic_auto_release.yml@v1
         permissions:
           contents: write
           pull-requests: write
           packages: write
-          checks: read
         secrets: inherit
     ```

-8.  **Configure repo settings**
-    - Protect `main` and require PRs before merging

-Commit these changes and push to `main`.
+    Commit these changes and push to main.
 Your first automated PR will be created on the next manual trigger or scheduled run.

 ## How it works

+1. **Reset staging branch**
+   - The release job hard‑resets auto-release-staging to the latest main to ensure a clean base.

-1. **Calculate release data**
+2. **Calculate release data**
-   - Workflow creates a unique, ephemeral branch named `temp_auto_release_<run_number>_<attempt>` from `main`.
-   - Runs semantic-release in no‑write mode (like `--dry-run`) with a custom plugin from this package.
+   - semantic-release runs in no‑write mode (--dry-run) with a custom plugin from this package.
-   - The plugin captures the version (`nextRelease.version`) and release notes (`nextRelease.notes`) and writes them to GitHub Actions outputs.
+   - The plugin captures nextRelease.version and nextRelease.notes for subsequent steps.

-2. **Generate and commit release files**
+3. **Generate and commit release files**
-   - A script in this package uses the captured version and notes to:
+   - A script in this package:
-     - Write `CHANGES.md` with the new release notes.
+     - Writes CHANGES.md with the new release notes.
-     - Update `package.json` and `package-lock.json` with the new version.
+     - Updates package.json and package-lock.json with the new version.
-   - These files are committed to the temp branch.
-   - A PR is opened from the temp branch to `main`.
+   - The changes are committed to auto-release-staging and a PR is opened to main since main requires PRs.

-3. **Merge the release files**
-   - PR is validated to ensure only expected files changed and that it was authored by automation.
-   - All required checks must pass before merge.
-   - Workflow will auto‑merge the PR when all required checks have passed and the PR content is as expected.

-4. **Publish the package**
-   - On merge to `main`, workflow tags the commit with `v<version>`.
-   - Publishes the package to npm.
-   - Creates a GitHub Release from that tag with the changelog notes.
+4. **Merge and publish**
+   - The workflow merges the PR containing the changelog and version bump into main, then tags, publishes to npm, and creates a GitHub Release.

-## About the temp_auto_release branches
+## About the auto-release-staging branch

-- These branches are automation-only and will be hard reset or deleted without warning.
+- This branch is permanent and automation‑only.
+- It is hard‑reset to main on each release run.
-- Do not push commits to these branches — any changes will be lost and may disrupt the automated publish process.
+- Do not push commits to this branch — changes will be lost and may disrupt publishing.
-- If a job fails and a temp branch is orphaned, future runs will detect and delete older `temp_auto_release_*` branches automatically.

 ## Notes to maintainers

-Known pitfalls and behaviors to avoid, based on prior iterations:
+- The prep job is consumer‑owned, but Checkout and Install dependencies are required so the reusable release job can run correctly.
+Beyond that, consumers decide their own build/test/type steps.
+- There is no secure way to use an unprotected staging branch for releases — even if you validate PR author, branch name, or commit info.
+Those checks can be bypassed or invalidated between validation and merge.
+Restricting who can push to auto-release-staging is required for security.

-- Do not trigger publish on push to `main` without guarding for release PR merges — this caused unintended publishes.
+- Do not trigger publish on push to main without guarding for release PR merges — this caused unintended publishes.
-- Do not collapse the `GH_TOKEN` / `GITHUB_TOKEN` distinction — `gh` CLI uses `GH_TOKEN`; `@semantic-release/github` uses `GITHUB_TOKEN`.
+- Do not collapse the GH_TOKEN / GITHUB_TOKEN distinction — gh CLI uses GH_TOKEN; @semantic-release/github uses GITHUB_TOKEN.
-- Validate the temp branch and PR content comprehensively (files, author, etc.).
-- semantic-release does not push branches — the workflow must push the temp branch before running it so the branch exists on the remote.
+- semantic-release does not push branches — the release workflow pushes auto-release-staging before opening the PR.
-- semantic-release does not update `CHANGES.md` when run with `--dry-run` — that’s why we generate it ourselves from `nextRelease.notes`.
+- semantic-release does not update CHANGES.md when run with --dry-run — CHANGES.md is generated from nextRelease.notes.
-- semantic-release does not update `package.json` — update it manually in the workflow after determining the new version.
+- semantic-release does not update package.json by itself — the workflow writes the version once it is determined.
-- Ensure "Allow GitHub Actions to create and approve pull requests" is enabled in repo settings.

 ## License